 Your child has signs of infection around the cord, such as redness, swelling, or cloudy or foul-smelling drainage.

 Your child cries or appears to be in pain when you touch the area around the cord and navel.

 Your child develops a rash, pimples, or blisters around the navel.

-Your child’s cord does not fall off within the timeframe given by the provider.
+Your child’s cord doesn't fall off within the time frame given by the provider.

-Your child appears ill or has any other symptoms that concern you.
+Your child seems ill or has any other symptoms that concern you.

 © 2000-2022 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.